Improved Central Limit Theorem and bootstrap approximations in high dimensions: Introduction

 as long as the critical value $c_{1-\alpha}$ is obtained via the multiplier bootstrap method with Rademacher weights.
 This new bound makes Rademacher weights particularly appealing in the high-dimensional settings, at least from a theoretical perspective.

-Moreover, we also consider bootstrap approximations with infinitesimal factors, previously used by Andrews and Shi in \cite{AS13} in the context of testing conditional moment inequalities.
-Specifically, for an arbitrarily small constant $\eta > 0$, called an infinitesimal factor, we derive the following bounds:
+We also consider bootstrap approximations with incremental factors, previously used by Andrews and Shi in \cite{AS13} in the context of testing conditional moment inequalities.
+Specifically, for a small but fixed constant $\eta > 0$, called an incremental factor, we derive the following bounds:

 if $c_{1-\alpha}$ is obtained via either the empirical or the third-order matching multiplier bootstrap methods and